A Systematic Review of Spatio-Temporal Statistical Models: Theory, Structure, and Applications: Application Domains

-\begin{acks}[Acknowledgments] The authors would like to thank Christoph Mandl, Florian Braun, and Filip Kučera for their constructive feedback and helpful discussions. \end{acks} \begin{funding} This work was supported by a fellowship of the German Academic Exchange Service (DAAD).
+This work was supported by a fellowship of the German Academic Exchange Service (DAAD).
 This work was partially supported by JSPS KAKENHI Grants JP21H04907 and JP24H00732, by JST CREST Grant JPMJCR20D3 and JPMJCR2562 including AIP challenge program, by JST AIP Acceleration Grant JPMJCR24U3, and by JST K Program Grant JPMJKP24C2 Japan.